Effective control of feral cats and foxes outside of fences is critical if we ever hope to re-establish vulnerable wildlife in the wider landscape.

 There are now baits specifically designed for cats: Eradicat and Curiosity.
 These are designed to be the perfect size for a cat meal, have a smell favoured by cats, and contain a cat-specific toxin, sometimes within a small capsule.
 The scent and the capsule help increase the likelihood that only a cat will be killed by the bait.
 Cats typically don’t chew food, so they swallow baits whole, capsule and all.
 Meanwhile native animals that chew their food, find the capsule, and spit it out.

 Both Eradicat and Curiosity have been trialled at Arid Recovery, with mixed success (see here).
 Some baiting was incredibly successful, with 80% of cats removed.
 Other baiting events had no measurable impact whatsoever.
 This variation is probably because baiting is only effective when cats are hungry.
 If there is an abundance of live prey about, cats are rarely hungry and therefore unlikely to be interested in old meat.

 Despite these issues, cat baiting is still a valuable tool.
 It can be used in a targeted way to reduce cat density at critical times, when most cats are hungry.
 Baits can also be an effective means of controlling cats around dumps, as these cats are more used to scavenging.
 Cat baits continue to be refined and tested so we can expect them to be more effective over time.

-At Arid Recovery, we are always creating and trialing new methods for effective cat and fox control.
-We are also researching any and every aspect of cat and fox ecology possible, to better understand these predators.
+At Arid Recovery, we are always creating and trialling new methods for effective cat and fox control.
+We are also researching aspects of cat and fox ecology to better understand these predators.